 - Nehemiah offers up to 6% of the final contract sales price for anyone who qualifies for an FHA loan.

-- American Family Funds (AFF) is non-profit program for down payment or closing cost assistance for FHA homebuyers.
+- American Family Funds (AFF) is a non-profit program for down payment or closing cost assistance for FHA homebuyers.

 - Family Home Providers is a non-profit company offering up to 3% assistance to FHA-qualified families with steady employment and good credit.